m-a-r-c-e-l-i-n-o/UniStack/README.md

 [![Coverage Status](https://coveralls.io/repos/github/m-a-r-c-e-l-i-n-o/unistack/badge.svg?branch=master)](https://coveralls.io/github/m-a-r-c-e-l-i-n-o/unistack?branch=master)
 [![Build Status](https://travis-ci.org/m-a-r-c-e-l-i-n-o/unistack.svg?branch=master)](https://travis-ci.org/m-a-r-c-e-l-i-n-o/unistack)

-**_UniStack is still under heavy construction and currently not in a usable state, but should be in beta by September 1st._**
+**_UniStack is still under heavy construction and currently not in a usable state, but should be in beta by October 1st._**

 UniStack is a future proof, isomorphic JavaScript framework — bundled with all the features necessary for a modern, scalable single-page application.